 Most people traveling outside of their own countries experience a level of culture shock – the process of adjusting to a new country and new culture.
 Even people who have lived in numerous countries experience culture shock every time they go to a new place.
 Given time, culture shock will lessen.

-You will get used to life in the U.S. as you make friends, improve your English and begin to understand the culture more fully.
+Be patient.
+You will get used to life in the U.S. as you make friends, improve your English, and begin to understand the culture more fully.
 And remember, that you are not the only one experiencing these feelings.
 For more information about U.S. culture, click here.

 Culture shock is a very fluid experience.
 Some days will be great but others will leave you wonder what you are doing here but then the next day will be excellent.
 In general, culture shock can be described in these four stages: Euphoria, Confrontation, Adjustment, and Adaptation.

 The graph below will give you a sense of the fluidity possible with your feelings towards your host culture and culture shock.

 The "U-Curve of Culture Shock and Cross-Cultural Adjustment" graph is used with permission from the Center for Advanced Research on Language Acquisition (CARLA) at the University of Minnesota and can be found on page 283 in the following publication:Barbara Kappler Mikk, Andrew D. Cohen, & R. Michael Paige with Julie C. Chi, James P. Lassegard, Margaret Maegher, and Susan J. Weaver (2009).
 Maximizing study abroad: An instructional guide to strategies for language and culture learning and use.
 Minneapolis, MN: University of Minnesota, Center for Advanced Research on Language Acquisition (CARLA).
 More information about this CARLA publication can be found at:www.carla.umn.edu/maxsa/guides.html